 There are over 200,000 bacteria in every square inch of carpet, including some truly sickening germs, such as MERSA, campylobacter and norovirus.
-And that’s not even counting the insects such as dust mites or allergenssuch as pollen, pet dander and mold that collect among carpet’s twisted fibers.
+And that’s not even counting the insects such as dust mites or allergens such as pollen, pet dander and mold that collect in your carpet’s fibers.

-Carpets are so bad, in fact, that the United States National Institute of Health advises against them.
+Carpets are so bad that the United States National Institute of Health advises against them.
 A 2018 study concluded, “…continued caution should still be exercised when considering the use of wall-to-wall carpeted floors in schools, kindergartens and offices, as well as in children’s bedrooms unless special needs indicate that carpets are preferable.”

 Out of Sight, Out of Mind

-Here’s another fun fact: one square yard of carpet can contain up to 1 lb. of dirt and still look clean.
+Here’s another fun fact: one square yard of carpet can contain up to 1 lb. of dirt and still appear to be clean.
 That’s because most dirt falls to the base of the carpet, where the fibers are glued and/or sewn into the matting.
-So just because a carpet looks clean, doesn’t mean it actually is.
+Looks clean and is clean are two different things.

 To make matters even worse, most vacuums lack the power necessary to remove any more than a small fraction of the dirt, dust, germs and grime trapped in carpets.
-The only way to truly clean your carpets is with expensive regular professional carpet cleaning.
+The only way to truly clean your carpets is with expensive, professional carpet cleaning.

 Carpet cleaning professionals recommend cleaning lightly used carpets at least twice per year, and heavily trafficked areas such as entryways and first-floor hallways 12 to 24 times per year.
 At an average cost of $.15 to $.20 per square foot per cleaning, it doesn’t take a lot for the carpet cleaning bill to skyrocket.